PawanJS/portfolio-template/README.md

 2. Refactoring of code according to MVC.

-3. Lesser or optimizes CSS
+3. Lesser or optimized CSS

 4. PWA for offline working